 Home cooks in the past put bits and scraps of pork in a container and covered with grease/fat after each addition.
 It was a means of combining scraps and to preserve until ready to use...

-In the Frederick, MD and Lancaster, PA areas with a strong German heritage, scrapple and pudding is sold by butchers.
-While I have eaten scrapple all my life, I never tried pudding, or meat pan pudding.
+In the Frederick, MD and Lancaster, PA areas with a strong German heritage, scrapple and pudding are sold by butchers.
+While I have eaten scrapple all my life, I never tried puddin, or meat pan pudding.
+The puddin picture is from Hemps Meats in Jefferson near Frederick MD.

 Once cooked,the pudding is served over hominy, waffles, toast or fried potatoes.
 It can be topped with King Syrup or syrup.
 Pie filling can also be made from it... a Pudding Pie.